Heavy Metal Detox: Detox From Heavy Metals Naturally

-2. Use a fulvic and humic mineral supplement to naturally remove heavy metal toxins.
+- Try a fulvic and humic mineral supplement that may naturally help remove heavy metal toxins.

-I wanted both fulvic and humic acid in a concentrated formula, but couldn’t find one that could meet my standards–I finally had to make my own!
-We call it Ultimate Minerals.
-It’s also an “Ultimate Detoxifier,” making it the perfect daily supplement to deal with ongoing exposure to heavy metals and other contaminants.
+I wanted both fulvic and humic acid in a concentrated formula, but couldn’t find one that could meet my standards--I finally had to make my own!

 If you’re planning to undergo a heavy metal detox anytime soon, watch this video from my YouTube channel: